FedericoSanchez-Ksquare/hms_itk/README.md

 ### User Models

-User model is necessary to define the properties of all general user that will use the system
+User model is necessary to define the properties of all general user that will use the system and will define its role in the system as in patient, doctor or admin

 ```ts
 interface User {